cinnData/DataSci/[DS-06E] Example - Online retail transaction data.md

 ## The data set

 The data come in the file `retail.csv` (zipped), which has 406,829 rows.
-Every row corresponds to an item included in a transaction.
-There are 22,190 transactions, identified by the invoice number, involve 4,372 customers.
+Every row corresponds to a product included in a transaction.
+There are 22,190 transactions, identified by the invoice number, involving 4,372 customers.

 The columns are:

 * `InvoiceNo`, the invoice number.
 A 6-digit integer uniquely assigned to each transaction.
-If the transaction has been a cancellation, that integer is prceded by the letter 'C'.
+If the transaction has been a cancellation, that integer is preceded by the letter 'C'.

 * `StockCode`, the product code.
 A 5-digit number uniquely assigned to each distinct product.